 NMISA operates its research and development activities in a matrix structure in thematic research programmes, coordinated by a research project office, to deliver outcomes such as improved NMS, certified reference materials and measurement solutions to industry.
-It also serves to respond to "grand challenges".
-The matrix approach also includes projects to establish new services / products in a specific area that includes limited resources from other areas
+It also serves to respond to "grand challenges" such as such as the national response to the COVID-19 pandemic.
+The matrix approach also includes projects to establish new services / products in a specific area that includes limited resources from other areas. .
+A number of cross-cutter projects were identified and are being executed in the national response to COVID-19, where NMISA is officially supporting the ventilator development project and are developing health screening scanners, provide assistance and calibration for ultraviolet germicidal irradiation, are providing analytical services for evaluating sanitising solutions, produces gas reference mixtures (oxygen, etc.) and act as a consultant to the procurement and use of temperature and other measurement devices to government and the private sector (see section 5.1).